1.0 Introduction

 Name

-A description, like
+A description, such as

-.Click Add again.
+SSH access.Click Add again.

 Repeat Steps 4 and 5, using

-as the Destination port range.
-This allows management traffic for the port8443
+8443as the Destination port range.
+This allows management traffic for the port8443to reach BIG-IP VE.Repeat Steps 4 and 5, using

-as the Destination port range.
+443as the Destination port range.
 This allows traffic for your application (in this example).

 2.3 Setting Admin Password for BIG-IP VE